-As in waves 1 to 10, the information on UB II was also subjected to a number of plausibility checks in wave 11.
-Inadmissible overlaps and dates of spells of UB II or benefit cuts were corrected when necessary.
-In principle, changes were only made to the generated date variables (bmonat; bjahr; emonat; ejahr) of the spell of UB II receipt, the spells of benefit cuts (alg2kbm\; alg2kbj\; alg2kem\; alg2kej\) \) and the censoring indicator of the spell of UB II receipt (zensiert).
-If it was not possible to remove implausible data by correcting the dates, then in a small number of cases, spells of UB II receipt or cuts were merged or deleted.
+As in waves 1 to 11, the information on UB II was also subjected to a number of plausibility checks in wave 12.
+Inadmissible overlaps and dates of spells of UB II were corrected when necessary.
+In principle, changes were only made to the generated date variables (bmonat; bjahr; emonat; ejahr) of the spell of UB II receipt and the censoring indicator of the spell of UB II receipt (zensiert).
+If it was not possible to remove implausible data by correcting the dates, then in a small number of cases, spells of UB II receipt were merged or deleted.